$Z$-critical connections and Bridgeland stability conditions: Preliminaries

-where equality holds on one side if and only if equality holds on the other. \end{lemma} \begin{proof} This is essentially the standard see-saw property for Bridgeland stability, and in our situation follows from the facts that the central charge $Z$ is additive in short exact sequences, being a group homomorphism from the K-group of $X$ to $\C$, and that the central charge has image in the upper-half plane $\HH \subset \C$ for $k \gg 0$. \end{proof}
+The same equivalences hold when replacing the phase $\varphi_k$ by the $Z$-slope $\mu_{Z_k}$. \end{lemma} \begin{proof} This is essentially the standard see-saw property for Bridgeland stability, and in our situation follows from the facts that the central charge $Z_k$ is additive in short exact sequences, being a group homomorphism from the K-group of $X$ to $\C$, and that the central charge has image in the upper-half plane $\HH \subset \C$ for all $k \gg 0$.

+The result is most easily proven using the $Z$-slope $\mu_{Z_k}$ and verifying the inequalities above.
+The only detail to check is in the case where $Z_k(F) = 0$ for all $k \gg 0$ or $Z_k(G) = 0$ for all $k \gg 0$.
+Both situations can easily be covered by using the expression

+which follows from the additivity of $Z_k$ in short exact sequences and proceeding case by case. \end{proof}

 Using this we can establish simplicity of asymptotically $Z$-stable sheaves.